📃 ▹ Here are a few rules/steps to maximize the impact of a circle, and make it a repeatable fun experience…

 » Our circles are also about listening.
 Listening to Nature, as well as listening to our companions.
 In a moment of excitement, it is easy to forget to not interrupt, to remain quiet… To help us in those moments, we like the concept of a talking stone.

-A talking stone is simply an external tool to remind ourselves to listen to others or even to yourself.
+A talking stone is simply an external tool to remind ourselves to listen to others or even to ourselves.
 Bring one wherever you go, and use it whenever you feel the group or yourself needs it.

 » Gather the participants in a circle.
 Thank each other for being there together.
 Allow a little time to enter a more relaxed frame of mind.
 The circle moderator can then introduce the use or recall the use of the talking stone and remind the group of the Nature attitude, what are circles about (vision), and what is the focus (or objectives) that this circle wishes to have this time.

 » Vision.
-The overall vision of a circle is to connect, to open our mind, senses, and understanding of our mutual relationship with Nature.
+The overall vision of a circle is to connect, to open our minds, senses, and understanding of our mutual relationship with Nature.
 State it out loud to the circle so that it permeates and feeds the session.

 » Safety.
-Take a moment, recalling the hazards of the area (if any) and reassure the participants with how to prevent problems, and what to do in the eventuality of an issue (Keeping Safe » Understanding Hazards).
+Take a moment, recalling the hazards of the area (if any), and reassure the participants with how to prevent problems, and what to do in the eventuality of an issue (Keeping Safe » Understanding Hazards).

 » Focus.
 That you are alone or with others, stating what you wish to experience and observe helps to clarify the mind and deepen the experience.
 Choose a Circle activity or have one ready (that you initiated and prepared for) and have fun!
 However, during the session, allow yourself to wander & ‘wonder’ around, and make discoveries.